tbarker/5X-Crypto-Security-Guide/README.md

 You don't need to engage a blue-ribbon law firm.
 The consumer charity Which? runs [an online service](https://whichwills.which.co.uk) in the UK.
 Have a look around for what's available to you.

+Pamela Morgan of Empowered Law, has written [a free inheritance letter template](https://empoweredlaw.com/letter-to-loved-ones-a-template-for-your-first-cryptoasset-inheritance-plan/) that is a great start for your own letters.

 ![Accident](images/accident.jpg)

 Include the following in your Letter of Wishes: